Supply bottlenecks throttle German industrial output in April - Up News Info

 On Monday, Chancellor Angela Merkel said at the virtual opening of a Bosch semiconductor plant in Dresden that the chip shortages in manufacturing were complicating Germany’s economic recovery from the coronavirus crisis.

 The problem has forced many German companies to announce short-time work and scale back production, with the scarcity of components also expected to lead to higher end-prices for consumers and overall inflationary pressures.
-(Reporting by Michael Nienaber Editing by Caroline Copley and Catherine Evans)
+(Additional reporting by Paul Carrel Editing by Caroline Copley and Catherine Evans)